Coronavirus notice for Aava customers

 Recommendations and guidelines concerning travel and quarantine

 The World Health Organization (WHO) has declared the coronavirus outbreak a global pandemic.
-THL has consequently abandoned the classification of countries and territories as epidemic areas.
 The risk of coronavirus infection has increased throughout Europe and the rest of the world, which means that all travel should be avoided.

-Workplaces should also consider their practices related to possible quarantines of employees without symptoms who are able to work.
-If the Finnish Government subjects its citizen to a quarantine, the citizen is entitled to compensation on account of the communicable disease.
-In this case, the employer does not have to pay the salary for the duration of quarantine.
-The employer should assess whether the employee could work remotely or be in a quarantine.
+Workplaces should also consider their practices related to possible quarantines of asymptomatic employees who are able to work.
+If the authorities in Finland require a citizen to go into quarantine, that person is entitled to sickness allowance on account of an infectious disease.
+The employer should assess whether it makes more sense that the employee works remotely or is placed in quarantine.

-There are some Finnish working-age people in the epidemic areas who are returning to Finland.
 The Finnish government recommends that anyone returning from abroad should self-isolate and stay at home for two weeks following their return.
-Some employers have ordered such employees to work remotely where possible.
-If the employee returning from the epidemic area has respiratory tract infection symptoms, the employee should contact the occupational health care or public health care by phone.
+Some employers have ordered returnees to work remotely where possible.
+If a returnee from abroad shows respiratory symptoms, they should contact the occupational health care or public health care by phone.

-Especially during the respiratory tract infection epidemic, we recommend that the duration of the absence period with the superior’s permission be at least 7–10 days.
-Due to the risk of infection, an employee with flu symptoms should stay home.
+During the epidemic, we recommend that the duration of the absence period with the superior’s permission is 7–10 days.
+Due to the risk of infection, an employee with flu symptoms should stay at home.

 Sickness allowance on account of an infectious disease

-Do this if the person in the workplace is suspected of being infected with corona.
+What to do if a person in the workplace is suspected of having a coronavirus infection

-The patient is directed to a room or area where he does not infect others.
-He can be contacted by phone.
-The patient should contact the occupational health care or public health care by phone.
+The patient is taken to a room or area where they will not infect others.
+Communication with them can take place by phone.
+The patient can contact their own occupational health care service or the local health centre by phone.

 Links to websites you are advised to follow daily: